Differentially Private Equilibrium Finding in Polymatrix Games: Introduction

 \subsection{Contributions and Techniques}

 In this paper, we study the problem of distributed, differentially private equilibrium computation in polymatrix games.
 We build on the notion of adjacent distributed optimization problem defined in \citet{huang2015differentially-DP-optimization}.
-In particular, given a polymatrix game $\cG$ we define \emph{adjacent games} as those that differ from $\cG$ on the utility function of a single player.
+In particular, given a polymatrix game $\cG$ we define \emph{adjacent games} as those that differ from $\cG$ on the utility function of a single player (see \Cref{fig:adjacent} (a) and \Cref{def:adjacent-games}).
 Then, once the algorithm for equilibrium finding is differentially private, an adversary cannot distinguish, with high probability from his observations, the original game from any other games that are adjacent to it.
 Hence, when differential privacy holds, the adversary is unable to determine the utility function of any player with high confidence, ensuring the equilibrium computation process is privacy-preserving.

-Using this concept of adjacency, we begin by showing that finding an approximate equilibrium with arbitrary small differential privacy guarantees can be impossible, depending on the desiderata imposed on the process.
+\paragraph{Impossibility.} Using this concept of adjacency, we begin by showing that finding an approximate equilibrium with arbitrarily small differential privacy guarantees can be impossible, depending on the desiderata imposed on the process.
 Specifically, we show that if the adversary can access an arbitrary number of communication channels, or the target accuracy metric of interest is the Euclidean distance from the equilibrium set, then distributed computation of high-quality equilibria while providing vanishing privacy guarantees is impossible.
 In other words, one will inevitably suffer either a low approximation of the equilibrium, or a low level of privacy (high privacy budget).
 While these negative results serve as guardrails to guide algorithm design, it is important to realize that they do not preclude all paths to meaningful results.
 Indeed, it is important to realize that Euclidean distance to the equilibrium set is only one of the set of possible quality metrics for measuring equilibrium approximation.
 Another metric is {\it Nash gap} or \emph{exploitability}, meaning how close a strategy is to equilibrium in terms of \emph{expected utility} rather than metric distance to the equilibrium set in strategy space.
+This is particularly relevant in practice, where potential gains from deviation are more important than proximity in strategy space.